MarcoMengoli/marcomengoli.github.io/_posts/2016-04-20-opencv-mat.md

 ##### Note: the RedGreenBlue order is the inverse of what you can expect

-Of course, if the matrix type is something different than **8UC1** you have to change the type of the variables representing each channel.
+Of course, if the matrix type is not equals to **8UC1** you have to change the type of the variables representing each channel.
 For example, with data type **CV_64FC1**, the variables' type will be:

 ~~~c
 Vec3f intensity = img.at<Vec3f>(y, x);